-The National Driver Licence Service (NDLS) is currently advising that in the event of a no-deal Brexit the driving licence of a UK licence holder living in the Republic of Ireland will not be recognised as valid from the 29th March 2019.
+The National Driver Licence Service (NDLS) is currently advising that in the event of a no-deal Brexit the driving licence of a UK licence holder living in the Republic of Ireland will not be recognised as valid.
 As such, the driver will not be able to continue to drive in the Republic of Ireland on that UK licence.
-The advice to such drivers is that they should exchange their UK driving licence for an Irish driving licence before the 29 March 2019.
+The advice to such drivers is that they should exchange their UK driving licence for an Irish driving licence prior to 1st June 2019 as this is the earliest possible date that a no-deal Brexit could occur.
 Further information can be found on ndls.ie/news.

-What if I can’t exchange my UK Licence to an Irish Licence before the 29th March?
+What if I can’t exchange my UK Licence to an Irish Licence before a no-deal Brexit occurs?

 Liberty Insurance is continuing to monitor all Brexit related developments on an ongoing basis and any potential impact it may have on our customers.
 When we have additional information we will share this at the earliest opportunity.